 Transitional Color Palettes

 This style focuses heavily on neutral colors.
 Think cream, taupe, gray and black – but you don’t have to stick to just these.
 Soft colors like pale green, sky blue and creamy yellow can also be mixed in to add interest.
 These all pair well with natural wood finishes; however, it’s best to avoid too much dark wood, as the goal of a transitional interior is to create a light and fresh vibe.
-If you want to add depth, choose one or two accent pieces in a dark walnut finish, such as our loop-handled wood paddle board.
+If you want to add depth, choose one or two accent pieces in a dark walnut finish.

 Accessories in a Transitionally-Styled Space